izinex/izinex/README.md

 - 🔭 I’m currently working on Data Visualization of NBA players and their statistics.
 I want to be able to bring their stats into life.
 - 🌱 I’m currently learning Bayesian Probability Theory and its applications on machine learning, Deep learning and Computer Vision.
 - 👯 I’m looking to collaborate on Projects with Deep Learning and Computer Vision
-- 🤔 I’m looking for help with Employment
+- 🤔 I’m looking for help with Employment here is a link to my [resume]
 - 💬 Ask me about Anything
 - 📫 How to reach me: pizon.skhan@gmail.com